 In the modern business arena management and sales personnel in particular need to be global not just in their responsiveness and acumen with electronic media and types of communication, BUT physically nimble and flexible enough to travel on a moment's notice.
 Though multi-talented, the modern business person tends to be a creature of habit using the same luggage, travelling with similar or same attire and staying at the same hotels.
 Once bed bugs have established a presence in a facility it is VERY difficult to eradicate them & they capitalize on the habitual nature of man to expand their presence globally.

 Hulett is one of a handful of commercial pest control operations offering a wide spectrum of bed bug services including monitoring, preventive and curative solutions.
 Once a suspected infestation occurs, the Hulett inspectors will thoroughly inspect the area in question as well as the adjacent rooms.
 Should an infestation occur the inspector will offer a curative program for the affected area, preventive for the adjacent areas and monitoring for the entire facility.
-Bed Bugs may be re-introduced to any business by any class of clientele.
+Bed Bugs may be re-introduced by anyone at any time.
 The key is early recognition of a hazard by partnering with hotel staff to vigilantly monitor the entire facility.
-Secondly, we must employ a preventive application in known potentially infested areas to inhibit a broader infestation or re-infestation of previous concern.
+Secondly, we must employ a preventive options in known, susceptible areas to inhibit an infestation.
 And finally, curative applications for those areas determined to have an active infestation.

 Hotels, hospitals and businesses of any repute are managed and successful based on reputation for providing a safest and enjoyable environment to their patrons.
 Our society is replete with litigation but few would argue the validity of a claim for emotional or physical distress from an encounter with bed bugs in a commercial facility.